Mariners recall recently acquired reliever Taylor Guilbeau, place Brandon Brennan on injured list

 Also

-“Pretty good,” Servais said of the report.
-“He threw a lot of strikes.
+"Pretty good," Servais said of the report.
+"He threw a lot of strikes.
 His arm felt great coming out of the game.
-Definitely the most positive report we got about Felix so far, which is awesome.”
+Definitely the most positive report we've gotten about Felix so far, which is awesome."

 Servais said Hernandez still needs to "face stiffer competition" before being re-inserted into the starting rotation.
 He is expected to start either Monday or Tuesday night at Cheney Stadium.